Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents: Additional Results

 \subsection{Coin Counts vs. NL-PPO}

-We show the total coin counts over the course of training runs vs. an NL-PPO in order to show that changes in P(Own Coins) are driven by changes in coin color preference rather than changes in the total number of coins collected.
+We display the total coin counts of an NL when faced against each other type of agent in order to show that changes in P(Own Coins) when faced by a Reciprocator are driven by changes in coin color preference rather than changes in the total number of coins collected.
+In contrast, we see that the NL collects far fewer coins when faced with an MFOS agent, providing support for \citet{khan_scaling_2023}'s claim that MFOS suppresses rather than shapes learning.
+Note that this figure corresponds to the same experimental data as Figure \ref{petty_naive_probs_cg}.